-All applicants must apply online by close of day on October 29, 2020 to be considered for this position.
+All applicants must apply by close of day on June 21, 2021 to be considered for this position.
 All applicants must submit an application online, which includes: cover letter, resume and three (3) references.

 All External Applicants (including applicants currently employed by Cornell Cooperative Extension in Associations other than the Association advertising this career opportunity) must submit his/her application materials via the "APPLY" button located within this job posting.

 All Internal Applicants (current employees working for the Association advertising this career opportunity) must apply online via his/her Workday account, which may be accessed here: http://workday.cornell.edu/.

 Please contact Jane Pearson, Human Resources Representative at 315-788-8450 with questions.